ysngshn/ojax/docs/source/quickstart.rst

 The ``__init__`` method
 -------------------------

 After the declaration comes the instantiation part.
-The following commented code segment from the :doc:`full example <example>` shows an example ``__init__`` method.
+The following code segment from the :doc:`full example <example>` shows an example ``__init__`` method.